Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 Well, yes there is… a process is in place to do the tedious

-Here we are with the problem statement from Visual Testing
+Here we are with the problem statement from Visual Testing:

 **🚨The problem** - Visual bugs are blocking revenue and resulting in not retaining customers.